andrewchungxam/AzureADB2CExplanation/README.md

 ![53-B2C6B002-F03D-41F0-9843-4D609ED36AF8](https://user-images.githubusercontent.com/3628580/55831391-fb7da380-5ae0-11e9-8933-a3c728a93589.png)

 <br />
-Now that is done for the SignupSignIn policy - if you’d like to do it for the other policies (like EditProfile, then select into that policy and repeat the same process.).<br />
+Now that is done for the SignupSignIn policy - if you’d like to do it for the other policies (like EditProfile, then click into that policy and repeat the same process.).<br />

 <br />
 Review, in the end, it should look like this: <br />